Anthony-J-Garot/snippets_graphql/README.md

 a more robust testing platform.

-# Other useful links / resources
+# Useful links / resources

 - [GitHub repo tutorial](https://github.com/alexisrolland/flask-graphene-sqlalchemy/wiki/Flask-Graphene-SQLAlchemy-Tutorial#schema_peoplepy)
   with a lot of usable example code.
 A pity I found this late in the game.